RAKWireless/wisblock-python/library/rakmq/README.md

 The **MQ-2 Gas sensor** can detect or measure gasses like LPG, Alcohol, Propane, Hydrogen, CO, and even methane. the module version of this sensor comes with a Digital Pin which makes this sensor to operate even without a microcontroller and that comes in handy when you are only trying to detect one particular gas. when it comes to measuring the gas in ppm the analog pin has to be used, the analog pin also TTL driven and works on 5V and hence can be used with most common microcontrollers.

-### 1.2.MQ-3
+### 1.2.MQ-3B

-MQ-3  is suitable for detecting Alcohol, Benzine, CH4, Hexane, LPG, CO.
-Sensitive material of MQ-3 gas sensor is SnO2, which with lower conductivity in clean air. when the target alcohol gas exist, the sensor’s conductivity is more higher along with the gas concentration rising.
-MQ-3 gas sensor has high sensitity to Alcohol, and has good resistance to disturb of gasoline, smoke and vapor.
+MQ-3B gas sensor has high sensitivity to alcohol gas and can resistant to the interference of gasoline, smoke and vapour.
+It is with low cost and suitable for various applications of detecting alcohol at different concentration. for more details, you can refer to [MQ-3B datasheet](docs/MQ-3B.pdf)

 ### 1.3.ADC121C021